the-greenman/gitformanifestos/README.md

-In an open organisation, these documents should be shareable, allowing others to build new organisations based on the same "code"
+In an open organisation, these documents should be shareable, allowing others to build new organisations based on the same "code".